Team size: 2

 We evaluated all the wireflows against Nelson’s heuristics.
 This helped us take a step back and review what we had done so far.
 We found a few screens where the information needed to be re organized and navigation where we had left the user hanging.

-In the quiz question page, we found that there was no way for the user to correct her answer choice once selected.
+In the quiz questions page, we found that there was no way for the user to correct her answer choice once selected.

 So we added a button the user can click once she is ready with her answer.